The Accounting Act lays down the rules of accounting and preparing financial statements.

 - an opinion from an auditor if the statement was subject to audit;

-- a copy of a resolution or a decision from an approval body on the approval of the annual financial report, the distribution of profit and the coverage of loss;
+- a copy of a resolution or a decision made by an approval body on the approval of the annual financial statements, the distribution of profit and the coverage of loss;

-within 15 days from the date of approval of an annual financial statement.
+within 15 days from the date of approval of the annual financial statements.

-A manager within an entity preparing a simplified financial statement instead of an auditor’s opinion informs the court register about the type of opinion and states if it contains additional explanations.
+A manager of an entity preparing simplified financial statements, instead of an auditor’s opinion informs the court register about the type of opinion and states if it contains additional explanations.

-In addition, a manager within an entity subject to audit is required to submit for publication:
+In addition, a manager of an entity subject to audit is required to submit the following documents for publication:

-- an introduction to the financial statement, as part of additional information,
+- an introduction to the financial statements, as part of additional information,

 - a balance sheet,